zegetech/zegetech.github.io/_posts/2019-06-18-unveiling-mpesa-daraja-2-0.md

 You'll only need a Postman client to try it out.
 [Download](https://www.getpostman.com/downloads/) one if you don't have it installed.

-Please click on the Postman collection link and run the collection on the Postman client.
+Please click on the Postman collection link above and run the collection on the Postman client.
 Also, note that the responses aren't real MPESA responses but mock responses for demonstration purposes.

 ### A quick recap of the collection...